Advertisements

 Stage#4 Disc sequestration

-This is the most severe condition in which it is most probably you may have to go for surgery and many times a good surgery also gives an excellent recovery.
-But exercise will not be going to help you in this stage.
+This is the most severe condition in which you may have to have surgery, and many times, a good surgery also gives an excellent recovery.
+But exercise will not help you in this stage.
 So, what happens in disk sequestration?

 In the third stage, the nucleus pulposus emerges, but in the 4th stage, it detaches from it.
 The part bulging out gets detached and can create many problems by dislodging into the spine canal by severely compressing the nerve that passes by.